lore-code/Complete-Web-Developer-2.0-Projects/README.md

 I will just be adding links to the websites and also to my github repos.

 Project 1: Create a basic HTML site without any CSS.
+Didn't do a github repo as I think the code is too basic.

 Here is the link http://79.170.44.135/lorefirstsitecwd2.com/